 Cristina Garcia began her career in non-profit management at Erie Neighborhood House in 2005 and has served in various leadership capacities since.
 In 2006 she was promoted to manage the Citizenship & Immigration Program.
-Presently, Cristina is Director of Adult Programs and Workforce Development where she oversees seven programs with an operating budget of over $1 million in revenue.
-These include Proyecto Cuidate, a violence prevention and family well-being program; English as a Second Language (ESL), Community Literacy and Technology Education; a Citizenship & Immigration program, as well as the Pathways to Success Workforce Development program.
+Presently, Cristina is Director of Adult Programs where she oversees seven programs with an operating budget of over $1 million in revenue.
+These include Proyecto Cuidate, a violence prevention and family well-being program; English as a Second Language (ESL), Community Literacy and Technology Education; and Citizenship & Immigration program.
 Among Cristina’s most recent accomplishments has been leading the design and implementation of Buen HOGAR, a Latino outreach initiative of the Chicago Housing Authority (CHA) with the primary goal of providing education, assistance, and outreach in the Latino community.

 Additionally, Cristina has been a strong advocate of fair immigration policies and solutions, and has worked at the local, national and international levels to help advance pro-immigrant rights legislation.
 She has facilitated dialogues and trainings on issues such as immigrant inclusion and integration and on the importance of being civically involved.